 Canon SL2 versus Panasonic G9

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in June 2017 and November 2017.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in June 2017 and November 2017.
 The SL2 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (SL2) and a Four Thirds sensor.
 The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

 An illustration of the physical size and weight of the Canon SL2 and the Panasonic G9 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the SL2 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (17 percent) than the Canon SL2.
 Moreover, the G9 is substantially heavier (45 percent) than the SL2.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the SL2 does not feature any corresponding weather-sealing.